How Does Remote Video Monitoring Work?

 What Remote Video Monitoring Is

 Remote video monitoring means pairing an electronic detection system with a security monitoring service in order to provide 24 hours, 7 days a week security protection.
-The monitoring service can range from being a full-fledged team of security officers to even just a single virtual guard working to monitor your security situation.
+The monitoring service can range from being a full-fledged team of security officers to even just a single virtual security officer working to monitor your security situation.
 In any case, the monitoring party will be able to control, monitor, and respond to alerts picked up by the detection system.

 Components of a Modern System